- 3 tablespoons all-purpose flour

 - 1 tablespoon lime juice

 - In a large resealable plastic bag, combine flour and 2 tablespoons fajita seasoning; add chicken.
 Seal bag and shake to coat.
-In a large saucepan, saute chicken in oil until no longer pink.
+In a large saucepan, saute chicken in oil until juices run clear.
 Remove and keep warm.

-- In the same pan, saute onion until tender.
-Add garlic; cook 1 minute longer.
+- In the same pan, saute onion and garlic until onion is tender.
 Stir in the water, beans, tomatoes, corn, rice, chilies and remaining fajita seasoning.
 Bring to a boil.
 Reduce heat; cover and simmer for 5 minutes or until rice is tender.

 - Stir in the soup, cilantro, lime juice and chicken; heat through.
 Yield: 10 servings (2-1/2 quarts).